 Figure 22 shows the deployed instances, grouped by the gLite and EMI major releases, of the main compute and storage management gLite components: Worker Node, Workload Management System, DPM and LFC.

 Most of the worker nodes are gLite 3.2, only 7% of the sites are deploying worker nodes released in gLite 3.1.
 As to the number of cores deployed in those sites, the percentage of computing capacity delivered through gLite 3.1 WNs is around 1% of the total.
-The figures for worker nodes may not be accurate, as for technical limitations it is not possible to gather complete information about RCs deploying different releases of worker nodes.
+The figures for the worker nodes may not be accurate, as for technical limitations it is not possible to gather complete information about RCs deploying different releases of worker nodes.

 CREAM (372 total deployed instances) has also a majority of gLite 3.2 instances (78.8%) and EMI (17.7%).
 Only a small fraction is still from a gLite3.1 release (3.5%).